wavemotion-dave/NINTV-DS/README.md

 Overlays :
 -----------------------
 Nintellivision contains a default standard overlay that mimics a real Intellivision controller along with some of the most common menu items.
 Each game can also have a custom overlay which is user-defined.
-A large number of sample overlays are provided in Extras.zip in the sample-overlays folder.
+A large number of custom overlays are provided in Extras.zip in the overlay-library folder.
 You must name the .ovl file the same as the base filename of the ROM (e.g. if you have Astrosmash.int or Astrosmash.rom, you must name the overlay Astrosmash.ovl and in Configuration for that game you set the overlay to 'Custom').
 By default, overlay files (.ovl) go into the same directory as the game ROMs but you can override this in Global Configuration.

 ![Standard Overlay](normalovl.png) ![Custom Overlay](customovl.png) ![Custom Overlay](customovl2.png)